Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 The number of the Madhava servers should be decided and accordingly installed.

+The Madhava servers need to be able to connect to the Shyama Central Server and other Madhava server instances.
+Each Partha Host Agent will connect to its Shyama assigned Madhava Server and so monitored hosts need to be able to connect to the Madhava servers.

+Also, the Webserver will connect to each Madhava server instance for Query resultsets.

 More info about the Madhava Server Install Steps can be found at [Madhava Install](./madhava_install) link.

 *** Installing Partha Host Monitor Agent on all hosts to be monitored ***

 The Partha Host Agent needs to be installed on each of the monitored hosts.
-The Partha Agent needs to be able to the Shyama Central Server who will then assign the nearest Madhava Intermediate server and then all further communication of the Partha agent will be with the Madhava server.
+The Partha Agent needs to be able to connect to the Shyama Central Server who will then assign the nearest Madhava Intermediate server and then all further communication of the Partha agent will be with the Madhava server.

+No incoming connections will be made to any Partha agent.

 More info about the Partha Host Agent Install Steps can be found at [Partha Install](./partha_install) link.